elsespels/shoppingList/README.md

 4. **Reorder Items**: Swipe up or down to change item position
 5. **Export Data**: Use the export button to copy your list to clipboard

-## 💾 Data Storage
+## 💾 Data Storage & Privacy

+**IMPORTANT: No personal information or credit card data is stored or requested anywhere in this application.**

 All data is stored locally on your device using browser's localStorage.
 No data is sent to any server.

+This app:
+- Does NOT collect any personal information
+- Does NOT request or store payment details
+- Does NOT transmit any data to external servers
+- Stores ONLY your shopping list items on YOUR device

 ## 🙋 Contributing